 Image: Michael Harpur

 A vessel visiting Duncannon has several mooring possibilities.
-Vessels that can take to the mud will find the old drying dock, situated in the northeast corner, offers excellent protection and has a good sandy bottom to dry upon.
-3 metres will be found at high water in the old dock.
+Vessels that can take to the mud will find the old drying dock, situated in the northeast corner, offers excellent protection.
+It has a good sandy bottom to dry upon, while 3 metres will be found at high water.

 Image: Michael Harpur

-The outer commercial quay offers minimum depths of as little as 0.5 metres on low water springs but a minimum of 1.5 metres on low water neaps at the very end of the pier.
-Depending on a vessels requisite draft, with a spring 4.7 metre and neap 2.4-metre tidal range added, it provides reasonable pier access most of the time.
-Fishing vessels have priority access to the commercial quay, and leisure vessels should fit any berthing around their operations.
+The outer, commercial quay offers minimum depths of as little as 0.5 metres on low water springs, but a minimum of 1.5 metres on low water neaps at the very end of the pier.
+Depending on a vessel’s draught, with a spring 4.7-metre and neap 2.4-metre tidal range added, it provides reasonable pier access most of the time.
+Fishing vessels have priority access to the commercial quay, so leisure craft should fit any berthing around their operations.

-Deep keel vessels may anchor close north of the quay in 3- 4 metres.
-This is not an ideal long-term anchoring point as it is subject to wash, being immediately just off the main channel.
-It also has strong and confused tidal streams, that wrap around the headland, and is subject to poor holding ground.
+Deep-keel vessels may anchor close north of the quay in 3 to 4 metres.
+This is not an ideal long-term anchoring point as it is subject to wash, being immediately off the main channel.
+It also has strong and confused tidal streams that wrap around the headland and is subject to poor holding ground.

 How to get in?